martinjlowm/ts-auto-mock-env/README.md

 you to configure the generated mocks, instead, you would have to mock those specific mocks yourself and mutate the property on `globalThis`, i.e.:
 `globalThis.globalFunction = createMock<...>`.

+Finally, you need to have `ts-auto-mock` installed to serve as a runtime for your tests.
+Then, you may use `import` or `require` wherever you'd like, as long as it's before your tests are initiated.
+For example, jest provides a config file which you can put these into.
+Another way is to add a require flag `-r <path-to-the-tsconfig-directory>` to the Node.js process.